waze3174/Xbl_Strongblock/README.md

 Add the Xbl_Content_servers list to block downloads, catalog and avatar domains (probably not necessary).

-Complete_Xbl_block list is a list that combines all 3 of these in one place for easily toggling on and off.
+Complete_Xbl_blocklist is a list that combines all 3 of these in one place for easily toggling on and off.